andreimerlescu/verbose/README.md

             panic(verbose.TracefReturn("invalid -name provided: %v", *name))
         }

-        // this will print the secret in plain text because Plain bypasses sanitization verbose.Plain("The raw value is: " + *secret)
+        // bypass sanitization — prints the raw value to the verbose log verbose.Plain("The raw value is:", *secret)

         // this will redact the secret automatically verbose.Printf("Hello %s, your secret is safe: %s", *name, *secret)